alif-munim/clinical-camel-asr/README.md

 Set up your environment and API keys.
 ```
 conda activate clinical_canary
+cd clinical-canary
 export OPENROUTER_API_KEY=<api-key>
 export OPENAI_API_KEY=<api-key>
 ```

-Transcribe all of your audio files.
+Transcribe all of your audio files (if you have m4a files, use the `m4a_to_wav.py` script).
 ```
 python transcribe_turbo.py --input_dir /home/jma/Documents/clinical-canary/0424_audio_wav --output_dir /home/jma/Documents/clinical-canary/0424_audio_transcripts --use_vad
 ```